mjwelchphd/pdkim/README.md

   mode
     PDKIM_INPUT_NORMAL or PDKIM_INPUT_SMTP.
 When SMTP
-    input is used, the lib will deflate double-dots at the start of atline to a single dot, and it will stop processing input when a line with and single dot is received (Excess input will simply be ignored).
+    input is used, the lib will deflate double-dots at the start of a line to a single dot, and it will stop processing input when a line with and single dot is received (Excess input will simply be ignored).